gunkutzeybek/mssql-windows/readme.md

   Each consisting of:
   - **dbName**: The name of the database
   - **dbFiles**: An array of one or many absolute paths to the .MDF and .LDF files.
-  - **dbUser**: The username that will be created as a login in the server and also will have the mappings for the datbase wih db_admin role assigned.
+  - **dbUser**: The username that will be created as a login in the server and also will have the mappings for the database wih db_admin role assigned.
   - **dbUserPass**: Password for the user that will be created according to the dbUser parameter.

 This example shows all parameters in action: